 Is it Preventable?

 The good news is whatever the cause, it is preventable.
 If the cause was air bells or the result of air bubbles, then make sure to lightly tap the film tank on your work area during the developer phase of processing your film.
 These air bubbles can happen at any point during the film process (developing, stop bath, fixer) so make sure to agitate properly throughout.
-This is a great general tutorialOpens in a new tab. on developing film.
+This is a great general tutorial on developing film.
 If you follow the link, step 5 talks about agitation.

 If the cause was debris on your lens or in your camera, make sure to clean your lens and film compartment with a soft cloth, soft brush, or a squeezable air blower like included in this lens cleaning kit before loading your film.